Revant-S/Hackathon_Submission/README.md

 Other dependencies listed in the requirements.txt file.
 Make sure to install these packages before running the app.

-Video Demo

-Click the image above to watch a video demonstration of BreathIQ in action.

 Support and Feedback
 If you encounter any issues or have suggestions for improvement, please create an issue in the GitHub repository.